Evolutionary mismatch: Osteoporosis

 Another human disorder that can be explained by mismatch theory is the rise in osteoporosis in modern humans.
 In advanced societies, many people, especially women, are remarkably susceptible to osteoporosis during aging.
 Fossil evidence has suggested that this was not always the case, with bones from elderly hunter-gatherer women often showing no evidence of osteoporosis.
 Evolutionary biologists have posited that the increase in osteoporosis in modern Western populations is likely due to our considerably sedentary lifestyles.
 Women in hunter-gatherer societies were physically active both from a young age and well into their late-adult lives.
 This constant physical activity likely lead to peak bone mass being considerably higher in hunter-gatherer humans than in modern-day humans.
-While the pattern of bone mass degradation during aging is purportedly the same for both hunter-gatherers and modern humans, the higher peak bone mass associated with more physical activity may have led hunter-gatherers to be able to develop a propensity to avoid osteoporosis during aging.
+While the pattern of bone mass degradation during aging is purportedly the same for both hunter-gatherers and modern humans, the higher peak bone mass associated with more physical activity may have enabled hunter-gatherers to resist osteoporosis during aging.

 Hygiene hypothesis

-The hygiene hypothesis, a concept initially theorized by immunologists and epidemiologists, has been proved to have a strong connection with evolutionary mismatch through recent year studies.
-Hygiene hypothesis states that the profound increase in allergies, autoimmune diseases, and some other chronic inflammatory diseases is related to the reduced exposure of the immune system to antigens.
+The hygiene hypothesis, a concept initially theorized by immunologists and epidemiologists, has been proved to have a strong connection with evolutionary mismatch through recent studies.
+The hygiene hypothesis states that the profound increase in allergies, autoimmune diseases, and some other chronic inflammatory diseases is related to the reduced exposure of the immune system to antigens.
 Such reduced exposure is more common in industrialized countries and especially urban areas, where the inflammatory chronic diseases are also more frequently seen.
 Recent analysis and studies have tied the hygiene hypothesis and evolutionary mismatch together.
 Some researchers suggest that the overly sterilized urban environment changes or depletes the microbiota composition and diversity.
 Such environmental conditions favor the development of the inflammatory chronic diseases because human bodies have been selected to adapt to a pathogen-rich environment in the history of evolution.
 For example, studies have shown that change in our symbiont community can lead to the disorder of immune homeostasis, which can be used to explain why antibiotic use in early childhood can result in higher asthma risk.
 Because the change or depletion of the microbiome is often associated with hygiene hypothesis, the hypothesis is sometimes also called "biome depletion theory".